chantip-pi/Acupuncture-point-diagnosis-System/ARCHITECTURE.md

 - Application uses Infrastructure through Domain interfaces

 This ensures Domain and Application layers are independent of external frameworks and libraries.

+### How to Use MockDatasource:
+Mock datasource (default): Works out of the box.
+The app uses the mock datasource by default.
+Switch to real API: Set environment variable USE_MOCK_DATASOURCE=false or VITE_USE_MOCK_DATASOURCE=false

+### Adding a Real Database in the Future:
+1. Create a DatabaseDataSource class (similar to MockDataSource)
+2. Create DatabasePatientRepository and DatabaseStaffRepository
+3. Add "database" to the DatasourceType in datasource.config.ts
+4. Update the DI container to handle the "database" case